 In August 1914, Madame Anna Alix Guérin (née Boulle), was a 36 year old lecturer on French art and history.
-An Officier d’Académie (Silver Palms), she initially working on behalf of Alliance Français, and became known as “the greatest of all the war speakers”.
+An Officier d’Académie (Silver Palms), she initially worked on behalf of Alliance Français, and became known as “the greatest of all the war speakers”.
 She was a passionate and highly motivated young woman who inspired the people who heard her.

 Anna Guerin – “The Poppy Lady of France”

 When war broke she had been in Britain for four years.
-A prolific lecturer and speaker on the subject of French history and culture for Alliance Français, she had travelled to hundreds of speaking engagements over the breadth of the country.
+A prolific lecturer and speaker on the subject of French history and culture for Alliance Français, she had travelled to hundreds of speaking engagements over the breadth of the UK.
 She had already agreed to take her lectures to the USA before war had broken out, and in October 1914 she boarded the RMS Lusitania and sailed to New York where she then travelled thousands of miles across the USA giving stirring patriotic speeches in support of the Red Cross and Allied causes.
 Often giving over 60 speeches at events in a single town or city, she became a well known and popular personality.
-Before the US had joined the War and was still “neutral” she was already receiving discreet donations towards many French charities in support of orphaned children in France.
+Before the USA had joined the War and was still “neutral” she was already receiving discreet donations towards many French charities in support of orphaned children in France.
 She regularly returned to France and in mid 1916 she helped out as a nurse for a short period where she experienced the horrors of modern warfare.
 She found the experience traumatic and returned to the USA where she believed her lecturing skills could be put to better use in appealing for support and funds for the orphaned families of the French Children’s League.

 Anna Guerin (in aeroplane cockpit) during an Inter-Allied Poppy Day.

 She had organised widows and orphans in France to manufacture fabric “poppies” for sale to raise funds and even offered to cover the initial costs of production herself to help it begin.
-Her efforts produced large sums of money which were used in hundreds of projects, large and small across France, to assist the survivors of the war torn country.
+Her efforts produced large sums of money which were used in hundreds of large and small projects across France to assist the survivors of the war torn country.

 Mrs Moina Belle Michael (1869-1944)